 Donors include individuals and businesses who wish to contribute to an array of non-profit organizations serving Nelson County humanitarian needs.
-Donations replenish NCCF coffers to fund approximately 14 grants per year totaling more than $100,000.
+Donations replenish NCCF coffers, under the charter of the non-profit Charlottesville Area Community Foundation, to fund approximately 14 grants per year totaling more than $100,000.
 Nelson County residents are truly grateful for donors’ support.

 Take a look at what some of our donors have to say:

-How did you become involved with the Nelson County Advisory Committee?
+How did you become involved with the Nelson County Community Fund?

-What would you say to encourage others to volunteer as you have done for so long in the Nelson community?
+What would you say to encourage others to volunteer as you have done for so long in Nelson County?